Site Logo

 A Contributory Widow/er’s Pension is paid every four (4) weeks in advance.

-• ESRP – Early Survivors Pension awarded when deceased is not yet in receipt of a retirement pension.
+2. ESRP – Early Survivors Pension, which is awarded if the deceased had not yet started receiving a retirement pension.

-• SRP – Survivors Pension awarded when deceased was already in receipt of a two-thirds retirement pension.
+3. SRP – Survivors Pension, which is awarded if the deceased was already receiving a two-thirds retirement pension.

 Please click here for a Schedule of Benefits Rates.